GrosSacASac/DOM99/readme.md

 ##Details

 You can handle new HTML with `DOM99.linkJsAndDom(startNode);`.
 Already processed nodes won't be affected at all because the ☀ is added to the attribute value after that.

+###Transpile to ES5

+If you target older browsers, I recommend you to transpile dom99 to es5 compatible code.
+Here are the steps

+  1. Download node.js at https://nodejs.org/en/
+  2. Open the node.js command prompt and go in the directory with the dom99.js file
+  3. Download Babel, find out how at http://babeljs.io/docs/usage/cli/.
+  4. Use this command `babel dom99.js -o dom99.es5.js`
+  5. Now use dom99.es5.js in your production.

 ###Additional Explanations to understand dom99.js file